CNJerry-IvanovVyacheslav/CNJerry-IvanovVyacheslav/README(EN).md

 - [KotlinCalculator](https://github.com/CNJerry-IvanovVyacheslav/KotlinCalculator) - a classic calculator written in Kotlin.
 It all started here.
 - [Playlist Maker](https://github.com/CNJerry-IvanovVyacheslav/Playlist_Maker) - my first full-fledged project on the Android developer course from Яндекс.Практикум.
 It works as an application for creating playlists and listening to music.
 - [practicum-android-diploma](https://github.com/CNJerry-IvanovVyacheslav/practicum-android-diploma) - graduation project on the course "Android developer".
 We did it in a team of 4 people.
 It works as an api-based job aggregator hh.ru
 - [Wappo_game](https://github.com/CNJerry-IvanovVyacheslav/Wappo_game) - a game inspired by Wappo.
-I decided to try to implement it on Kotlin (work in progress)
+I decided to try to implement it on Jetpack Compose

 ```
 val aboutMe = object {